StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## Why a StatisticalRethinking v4?

-Over time more and better options become available to express the material covered in Statistical Rethinking, e.g. the use of KeyedArrays (provided by [AxisKeys.jl](https://github.com/JuliaArrays/AxisArrays.jl)) for the representation of mcmc chains.
+Over time more options become available to express the material covered in Statistical Rethinking, e.g. the use of KeyedArrays (provided by [AxisKeys.jl](https://github.com/JuliaArrays/AxisArrays.jl)) for the representation of mcmc chains.

 Other examples are the recently developed [ParetoSmooth.jl](https://github.com/TuringLang/ParetoSmooth.jl) which could be used in the PSIS related examples as a replacement for ParetoSmoothedImportanceSampling.jl and the preliminary work by [SHMUMA](https://github.com/Shmuma/Dagitty.jl) on Dagitty.jl (a potential replacement for StructuralCausalModels.jl).

 While StatisticalRethinking v3 focused on making StatisticalRethinking.jl mcmc package independent, StatisticalRethinking v4 aims at de-coupling it from a specific graphical package and thus enables new choices for graphics, e.g. using Makie.jl and AlgebraOfGraphics.jl.

-StatisticalRethinking.jl v4 fits better with the new setup of Pluto notebooks which keep track of used package versions in the notebooks themselves ([see here](https://github.com/fonsp/Pluto.jl/wiki/🎁-Package-management)).
+StatisticalRethinking.jl v4 also fits better with the new setup of Pluto notebooks which keep track of used package versions in the notebooks themselves ([see here](https://github.com/fonsp/Pluto.jl/wiki/🎁-Package-management)).

 ## Workflow of StatisticalRethinkingJulia (v4):